Digital Nomad Gear and Equipment: 25 Essential Items

 The Nomatic Travel Bag (40L) is the backpack for digital nomads.
 The highly featured carry-on boasts a wide opening main pocket, shoe compartment, socks, and underwear compartment, and a slew of other organization solutions.
 It’s the perfect companion for one-bag travel.

-Alongside a main backpack, some digital nomads opt to bring a packable day pack on their adventures.
+Alongside a main backpack, some digital nomads opt to bring a packable day pack on their adventures for a solid luggage combo.
 These are great for day trips, packing a tech bag for a cafe day, or simply using them as a carry-on item.

 Different lifestyle choices lead to different backpack decisions - hiking fanatics may choose a technical outdoors pack.
 Stick to around the 15-20L mark - any smaller and you’ll struggle to pack it.
 Any larger and you’ll overpack.